BEWARE HOW YOU HANDLE FLATTERY

 In spite of the opposition and wickedness of Herod against Christ’s apostles and the Church, God was merciful to him and he continued to wax greater.

-When Herod went down from Judea to Caesarea, the people of Tyre and Sidon came to him with one accord, and having made Blastus the king’s personal aide their friend, they asked for peace, because Herod had been angry with them and their country was supplied with food by the king’s country (Acts 12:19-20).
+When Herod went down from Judea to Caesarea, the people of Tyre and Sidon came to him with one accord, and having made Blastus the king’s personal aide their friend, they asked for peace because their country was supplied with food by the king’s country (Acts 12:19-20).

 While the people of Tyre and Sidon was still standing before King Herod to appease him, something very strange, unusual, unprecedented and supernatural happened.